Incompressible polar active fluids with quenched disorder in dimensions $d> 2$: Detailed argument for non-renormalisation of

+In {this} {section}, we present our argument that $\lambda_1$ gets no graphical corrections.
 Consider first, by way of illustration, the {\it homogeneous} Navier-Stokes equation (i.e., one with no noise or other external force), but with a parameter $\lambda_1 \ne 1$ introduced (say, to allow us to do rescaling in the DRG \cite{FNS}). ``Galilean invariance" means that if we have a solution $\bv^{(1)}(\br,t)$ of the Navier-Stokes equation, which now reads

 \beq \pp_t \bv + \lambda_1 \bv \cdot\nabla\bv-\nu \nabla^2 \bv={\bf 0} \,, \eeq then there's a family of other solutions parameterized by a vector $\bw$ given by \beq \bv^{(\bw)}(\br,t)=\bv^{(1)}(\br-\lambda_1 \bw t , t)+\bw \eeq which also satisfies the same equation, with the same value of $\lambda_1$.